SimpleMobileTools/General-Discussion/README.md

 \* Change only the string which is between ">" and "\</string\>", _not_ the first one after the "name=" tag.

 ### How can I get notified if a translated file changes?
 Sadly Github doesn't have any built in way of setting up notifications/emails when a file changes, but there is a third party service https://app.github-file-watcher.com which seem to work just fine.
-It sends you an email whenever a new string is added or the file changes for whatever reason.
+It sends you an email whenever a new string is added or the watched file changes for whatever reason.
 There are 3 fields you have to fill.
 1. your email address
-2. the repository which contains the target file.
-Here is the list of the repositories, which you will have to add one by one, batch adding doesn't seem to be supported.
+2. the repository which contains the target file, here is a list of the repositories.
+It appears that you will have to fill in the forms for every repository one by one, batch adding doesn't seem to be supported.

     SimpleMobileTools/Simple-App-Launcher
     SimpleMobileTools/Simple-Calculator